SanjaySinghRajpoot/GoBank/README.md

 # GoBank
-A banking software in GoLang.
+A backend banking service in GoLang.

-It will provide APIs for the frontend to do the following things:

 - Create and manage bank accounts.
 - Record all balance changes to each of the accounts.